georgeweigt/eigenmath/README.md

 Eigenmath uses UTF-8 encoding.
 The terminal window should have UTF-8 enabled.

-To run a script:
+To run a script

 	./a.out scriptfilename

 Sample scripts are available at eigenmath.org

-To run test scripts:
+To run test scripts

 	./a.out test/selftest1
 	./a.out test/selftest2